How to Shampoo Relaxed Hair Without Tangles or Breakage

 3. Use products with slip

-Throughout my wash day, I try to use products that help me to glide my fingers and comb through my hair.
+Throughout my wash day, I use products that help me glide my fingers and comb through my hair.
 This applies to the detanglers and conditioners I use throughout the wash.

 What are your techniques for avoiding tangles when you wash your hair?